yojoots/libbitcoin-system-wiki/Inflation-Fallacy.md

 Bitcoin [consensus rules](Glossary#consensus-rules) create a perfectly predictable rate of [monetary inflation](Glossary#inflation).
 There is a theory that this causes loss of [purchasing power](https://en.wikipedia.org/wiki/Purchasing_power).
-However it is essential to consider the effect of predictability on loss.
+However it is essential to consider the effect of predictability on loss, and consequently whether the loss is actual.

 Consider the following scenario: